DebdipWritesCode/Resumaker/backend/ENV_SETUP.md

 4. Get your connection string from the "Connect" button
 5. Replace `username`, `password`, and `cluster` in the connection string above

+## Gmail SMTP Setup

+1. Go to your Google Account settings
+2. Enable 2-Step Verification (required for app passwords)
+3. Go to Security → 2-Step Verification → App passwords
+4. Generate a new app password for "Mail"
+5. Use your Gmail address for `SMTP_EMAIL` and the generated app password for `SMTP_APP_PASSWORD`

+**Note**: Do not use your regular Gmail password.
+You must use an app-specific password.

+## Razorpay Setup

+1. Create an account at [Razorpay](https://razorpay.com/)
+2. Go to Settings → API Keys
+3. Generate API keys (test keys for development, live keys for production)
+4. Use the Key ID for `RAZORPAY_KEY_ID` and Key Secret for `RAZORPAY_KEY_SECRET`

+**Note**: Use test keys during development.
+Switch to live keys only in production.

 ## Notes

 - For production, change `ENVIRONMENT=prod` and ensure all required variables are set
 - `CORS_ORIGINS` should be a comma-separated list of allowed frontend origins
 - `COOKIE_DOMAIN` should match your domain in production (e.g., `.yourdomain.com`)
 - MongoDB Atlas connection string format: `mongodb+srv://username:password@cluster.mongodb.net/database_name?retryWrites=true&w=majority`
+- All environment variables listed above are required for production.
+Some may be optional for development.